xvillaneau/adventofcode-python/aoc_2015/docs/day_10.md

     1321133112.132112.3113
     11131.22.12.32112.1113122112.132113

 My splitting implementation relies mostly on regular expressions.
-There's one case to identify if a string ends with `[^2]22` (in which case the `22` can be isolated), then 5 main cases where the split is done between after the first character:
+A first step detects if a string ends with `[^2]22` (in which case the `22` can be isolated).
+Then the string is checked against 5 different patterns.
+If it matches, then the string can be split after the first character of that match.

 ```regexp
 21([^1])(?!\1)